Skip to main content

 • “Runs great on Linux with Proton.
 Thanks for adding this to the Yogscast Jingle Jam charity collection <3”

-• “With the right INI and Nvidia control panel settings, the game runs way smoother.
-On my Gigabyte 3060 with 12GB VRAM, i7 11770k, and 64GB DDR4 Fury sticks, it runs great.
-I also livestream and upload with the game all the time via my YouTube channel.
-While streaming, performance dips slightly and there are occasional micro-stutters, but nothing like before.
-The game sometimes crashes to desktop due to high detail loading, but DTG is known for that.”
+• “With the right INI and Nvidia control panel settings, the game runs much smoother.
+Playing on a Gigabyte 3060 with 12GB VRAM, i7 11770k, and 64GB DDR4 RAM, it runs great.
+While streaming and uploading via my YouTube channel, performance slightly drops and some micro stutters occur, but nothing like before.
+Occasional crashes to desktop happen due to high detail loading.
+Overall, stability has improved significantly.”

 • “”

-• “Dovetail you should be ashamed of yourself where do I start the amount of glitches is unbearable from cars going through crossings to being stuck in driver seat not being able to move, having to leave game, join back and even things like train brakes or throttle get glitched have to save game and join back.”
+• “Dovetail, you should be ashamed of yourself.
+The amount of glitches is unbearable, from cars going through crossings to being stuck in the driver seat and unable to move without restarting the game.
+Even train brakes or throttle get glitched and require saving and rejoining.”

-• “I paid money for this game and instead of playing it, I've spent 10 straight hours troubleshooting a basic function that should work out of the box.”
+• “I paid money for this game, but instead of playing it, I’ve spent 10 straight hours troubleshooting a basic function that should work out of the box.”

 • gameplay